SamplePush Technology - SampleGrabber

 Principle of operation

-The FLUX:: MiRA:: app allows for complete separation of signal acquisition from analysis for maximum flexibility.
+The FLUX:: MiRA application allows for complete separation of signal acquisition from analysis for maximum flexibility.
 To make this possible, FLUX:: has developed a proprietary solution to send audio through a local network.
 It is called SamplePush and it leverages the usage of ZeroConf/Apple Bonjour protocol to make the whole setup a breath.
-Finally, the FLUX:: MiRA:: standalone application receives the sample feed(s) and analyzes them.
+Finally, the FLUX:: MiRA standalone application receives the sample feed(s) and analyzes them.

 At this point in time, there are two products that have the capability to send audio samples using SamplePush : the SampleGrabber plugin and SPAT Revolution.
 The rest of this page will focus on the SampleGrabber only.
 Please consult the documentation of SPAT Revolution for more details about the possible integration with MiRA.